MacaPecha/devsite-docs/guides/in-person-payments/qr-code/integration-test.en.md

 ### 2. Make a payment with your buyer user.

-- A. Log in the Mercado Pago app with your buyer test user.
+- A. Log in the Mercado Libre app with your buyer test user.
 - B. Click on Pay with QR and scan the QR code from the Point of Sale.
 - C. Choose a saved card or complete the data with a new one and pay.